dcodings/DINGO/DINGO/index.md

 ## Extensions and integrations of the model

 The ontology presented here conceptualizes and represents part of the research/cultural landscape, with particular focus on the research/cultural activities and their funding.
-It allows for and benefits from integration with models describing other specific aspects, such as for example the outputs or products of such research activities.
-Data models for those areas have been and are being developed (for example see CITE concerning publications) and should be readily integrable to our datamodel.
+It allows for and benefits from extensions with ontologies describing other specific aspects, such as for example the outputs or products of such research activities, which are not modeled by DINGO itself.
+Data models for those areas have been and are being developed (for example see [FABIO](#http://www.sparontologies.net/ontologies/fabio) concerning publications).
+Specularly, data models based on those ontologies can be integrated and extended via DINGO to conver also for funding information and data.
+To our knowledge the existing ontologies abut funding ([FRAPO](#https://sparontologies.github.io/frapo/current/frapo.html) and the one used in [Springer Nature SciGraph](#https://scigraph.springernature.com/ontologies/core/Grantsummary)) are more limited in vocabulary, both in number of entities as well as richness of predicates, thus leading to a more partial conceptualisation of the knowledge area.

 ## Serialisations